 Please note that our English Language Requirements are above the University minimum.
-If you pass the University minimum but do not achieve the School of History's or the Institute for Medieval Studies' requirements, please get in touch with us so that our admissions tutors can consider your situation on anindividual basis.
 Find out more about English Language requirements and pre-sessional courses on our admissions pages.

 The application process

-We would strongly encourage you to contact Director of the Institute of Medieval Studies, Professor Emilia Jamroziak for an informal discussion about your application and your proposed area of research before you apply.
+We would strongly encourage you to contact Deputy Director of Postgraduate Research for the Institute for Medieval Studies, Dr Jonathan Jarrett for an informal discussion about your application and your proposed area of research before you apply.
 This is a key part of the application process as we can ensure a PhD in Medieval Studies at Leeds is the right option for you and we can guide you through the application process.

 Once you have spoken to us, you can apply online, at the point of application you will need to provide the following documentation: